domiballoch/strategy-example/README.md

 <h3>Design</h3>
 Simple demo using a discounter for a shopping basket.
-<br/>Strategy is based on composition (has-A relationship)
-<br/>but the behaviour changes dyamically at run-time.
+<br/>Strategy is based on composition (has-A relationship) but the behaviour changes dyamically at run-time.
 <br/>Solid principles include single responsibility, open-closed,
 interface segregation and dependency inversion.
 <br/>Solid principles covered in solid.txt in resources folder.